Volkswagen Group: 2000 to present

 Volkswagen AG completed the purchase of 19.9% of Suzuki Motor Corporation's issued shares on 15 January 2010.
 Suzuki invested part of the amount received from Volkswagen into 1.49% percent of Volkswagen.
 In 2011, Suzuki filed a lawsuit at an arbitration court in London requesting that Volkswagen return the 19.9% stake.

-On 25 May 2010, it was announced that Volkswagen Group, through it subsidiary Lamborghini Holding S.p.A., had acquired a 90.1% stake in the Italian automotive design house Italdesign Giugiaro.
+On 25 May 2010, it was announced that Volkswagen Group, through its subsidiary Lamborghini Holding S.p.A., had acquired a 90.1% stake in the Italian automotive design house Italdesign Giugiaro.

 In less than three months, the transaction had been completed making the Italian firm a member of the Volkswagen Group.
 Since 2013 the Volkswagen Group has held a 89.7% stake in Traton.

 In 2015 research showed a security flaw in the keyless ignition of Volkswagen and other carmakers' vehicles.
 Volkswagen spent two years trying to keep the research from the public domain.

 On 3 August 2015, Nokia announced that it had reached a deal to sell its Here digital maps division to a consortium of three German automakers—BMW, Daimler AG, and Volkswagen Group, for €2.8 billion.
 This was seen as an indication that the automakers were interested in automated cars.

 Volkswagen held a 19.9% non-controlling shareholding in Suzuki between 2009 and 2015.
 An international arbitration court ordered Volkswagen to sell the stake back to Suzuki.
 On 17 September 2015, Suzuki paid $3.8bn to complete the stock buy-back just hours prior to a major scandal about emissions violations engulfing Volkswagen.
 Suzuki had wished to buy Fiat diesel engines.

-Bugatti left the Volkswagen Group in November 2021, when the company became part of Bugatti Rimac, a joint venture between Rimac Automobili and Porsche AG.
+In 2021, Volkswagen sold their 55% stake in Bugatti to Rimac Group while transferring the remaining 45% to Porsche AG, forming a joint venture company called Bugatti Rimac.

+In early 2024, Volkswagen Group began looking for partners among international technology corporations to create AI labs, new digital prototypes of products and functions using artificial intelligence.

+In October 2024, Volkswagen plans to close at least three plants in Germany and cut jobs, facing challenges from delayed EV investments and a drop in Chinese sales.